wei-0321/Question-Answering-System/README.md

 # Question-Answering-System
-A traditional Chinese question answering system with tf-idf algorithm, using the dataset created from this forum named "ptt".
+A traditional Chinese question answering system with TF-IDF(Term Frequency - Inverse Document Frequency) algorithm, using the dataset created from this forum named "ptt".
 The dataset includes more than 400000 question-answer pairs which are some gossip in taiwan.

 # Overview